A Question of Balance: Writing

-Pinder's "Melancholy Man" takes a global perspective and lament's society's ability to address its broadest challenges: "The melancholy part of it is the melancholy for the human race and for the planet is what it's about.
+Pinder described "Melancholy Man" as taking a global perspective and as lamenting society's ability to address its broadest challenges.
+"The melancholy part of it is the melancholy for the human race and for the planet is what it's about.
 What was that line?
 'I might not make it there with you' the famous line of Martin Luther King.
-Martin Luther was very much on my mind."
-He continues, "The single most incorrect interpretation of "Melancholy Man" has been that maybe it was a song about me being melancholy.
+[King] was very much on my mind."
+On another occasion, he said: "The single most incorrect interpretation of "Melancholy Man" has been that maybe it was a song about me being melancholy.
 I used that as a way of saying that there are different levels of melancholy, and that this was a melancholy for the whole world because of the impending breakdown of the structure in all things that we have seen happen since the song came out.
 What we're seeing now is just more results of what was being done then and what continues to be done by the industrial giants and governments of the world, and the greedy little cigar-smoking guys like on the album cover."

-The final track, "The Balance," centers around a spoken narration.
-The accompanying music was originally arranged for Lodge's song, "The Tortoise and the Hare", which was later reworked.
+The final track, "The Balance", centres around a spoken narration.
+The accompanying music was originally arranged for Lodge's song "Tortoise and the Hare", which was later reworked.